SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Some -series identities

 \subsection{The $\mathcal{F}_t(q)$ series}

 Here we interpret the series $\mathcal{F}_t(q)$ in terms of Zwegers's $\mu$-function.
 To make this precise, we require the differential operator

-The main result in this section is the following theorem which expresses the $q$-series $\mathcal{F}_t(q)$ in terms of the image of the iterated $t$-th derivative, with respect to $\omega$ then evaluated at $\omega=0$, of a certain specialization of the $\mu$-function.
+The main result in this section is the following theorem which expresses the $q$-series $\mathcal{F}_t(q)$ in terms of the image of the iterated $t$-th derivative, with respect to $\omega$ then evaluated at $\omega=0$, of a certain specialization of the $\mu$-function. \begin{theorem} If $t$ is a non-negative even integer, then